 The recipe is fairly simple.
 A variation is the addition of some ground nuts like almonds or hazel nut.

 Some don't even add the lemon zest leaving the recipe as a bare génoise sponge cake.

-Tools used: Madeleine pan, baking pins, spatula, whisk.
+Tools used: Madeleine pan, baking pins, bowl, spatula, whisk, scale.